magnus-longva-bouvet/magnus-sub-pipeline-example/README.md

 #Example of a Radix application with sub-pipelines

-Sub-pipeline: simple pipeline with one task.
+Sub-pipeline: pipeline with multiple task steps.